-Management of Workers - Codes of Conduct
+Management of Workers and volunteers - Codes of Conduct including managing challenging behavior.

 The Leadership are committed to supporting all workers and ensuring they receive support and supervision.
-All workers have been issued with a code of conduct towards children, young people and adults with care and support needs. (see Appendix 11)
+All workers have been issued with a code of conduct towards children, young people and adults with care and support including managing challenging behaviour. (see Appendix 10)